VroomDev/VroomRacer/README.md

 ## Light Sensors

-This project should be able to work with both LDRs and photo diodes.
+This project should be able to work with either LDRs or photo diodes.

 *Photoresistors* (LDRs) and *photodiodes* are both light-sensitive components, but they operate differently.
 A photoresistor changes its resistance based on the intensity of light; as light increases, its resistance decreases, making it useful for simple light-sensing applications.
 LDRs are relatively slow to fully change resistance.
 In contrast, a photodiode generates a current or voltage when exposed to light, offering higher sensitivity and faster response times.

+There are also photo transistors to consider but this code isn't designed for it.

+The code and wiring has been tested with photodiodes and photo resistors and they both work.
+Polarity matters with diodes, so if it isn't working swap the polarity.
+With drag racing photo resistors may be too slow and photodiodes would be favorable.
+Photodiodes are smaller and are easier to install in the track.

-If you have strobing lights (cheaper LED or florescent bulbs) photo diodes speed could be an issue and false trigger due to the AC current induced strobing.
-So the slower LDR could be an advantage.
+Perhaps, if you have strobing lights (cheaper LED or florescent bulbs) photo diodes speed could be an issue and false trigger due to the AC current induced strobing?
+So the slower LDR could be an advantage?

-There are also photo transistors to consider but this code isnt designed for it.

 Examples of
 - uxcell 20pcs Photosensitive Diode Photodiodes Light Sensitive Sensors,3mm Clear Flat Head Receiver Diode